gi-no/blog_mean_stack/article3.en.md

     ...
 ```

-Change question-showing API to expand a user ID to a user object.
+Change the question-showing API to expand a user ID to a user object.

 server/api/question/question.controller.js